Trequetrum/blog-onesmallstep/content/types-intro.md

 If you pass this function a negative number, it will never hit the base-case of `n == 0` and will instead recurses endlessly, hanging the program and burning CPU cycles until something kills the process.
 In truth, Python has a recursion limit which it will eventually reach in this case, though if you re-write this function using a while loop instead of recursion you lose even that extra bit of safety.

 Consider a relatively large, long-lived program.
 Say a web-server responding to queries.
-It's responding to millions or requests per day, but unfortunately, roughly once per month the server crashes when `factorial` is called.
-There is some relatively rare sequence of events that results in factorial being called with some value for which it isn't well behaved.
+It's responding to millions of requests per day, but unfortunately, roughly once per month the server crashes when `factorial` is called.
+You deduce that there is some relatively rare sequence of events that results in `factorial` being called with some value for which it isn't well behaved.
 You're on a time crunch and you know your server is robust against throwing errors so you write a bit of code to solve the problem:

 ```Python
 def factorial(n):